adwanAK/Django-Competency-Management-System/README.md

     The project team will produce an accurte yet efficent performance and learning management system.
     CMS system will be made as generic as possible to serve different situations.
     Team of developers will be lead by project manager and developer Adwan.
-    When needed, project will refelct needs of Saudi Railway Company SAR.
+    When needed, project will refelct needs of the Railway Company.
     4 weeks
 <h2>
 2. Scop Managment Plan:</h2>